Torreya californica

 Torreya californica is a species of conifer endemic to California, occurring in the Pacific Coast Ranges and the foothills of the Sierra Nevada.
 It is commonly known as California torreya or California nutmeg tree (although not closely related to true nutmeg).
 It is one of only two species of genus Torreya that are native to North America.
 A slow-growing (but long-lived) subcanopy tree, it is listed as "vulnerable" in the IUCN Red List.

+Description

+California torreya is an evergreen tree growing to 15–27 m tall, with a trunk diameter of 0.5–1 m, exceptionally 2 m.
+In full sun, the crown is conical in overall shape, with whorled branches.
+But in subcanopy shade, the tree may grow leaning and sometimes multi-stem.

+The species has a taproot.
+The bark is thin, from 0.8–1.3 cm on mature trees.
+The leaves are needle-like, stiff, sharp-pointed, 3-8 cm long and persisting for many years.
+They are arranged spirally, but twisted at the base to lie flat either side of the shoots.